PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 Make a new C program called `overflow.c` using `touch overflow.c`.

 Go to the shell, run `touch overflow.c`.
-The `touch` command it making a new file called `overflow.c`.
+The `touch` command made a new file called `overflow.c`.

-(If you made a file with the wrong name you can delete it using `rm`)
+(If you named a file with the wrong name you can delete it using `rm`, then make it again using `touch`)

 In the files tab click on the new file called `overflow.c` to open it.